TaosCaleb/GitHubAssesmentTaos/README.md

   - https://ngrok.com/download

-- Install dockercompose and docker on to server or pc
+- Install docker-compose and docker on to server or pc
   - https://docs.docker.com/compose/install/

 - Create api token and create `auth-vals.json` file in the same directory  as  `docker-compose.yml`